wizzbitnl/SynologyPythonMiniProbe/README.md

 ```
 The resulting installation file will be in **dist**

+**Note**: make.sh uses *imagemagick* to convert icons.
+Install imagemagick and make sure the *convert* binary is available on your system.

 ### Installing on the Synology device:

 1. In the Package manager, change the **Trust Level** to **Any publisher**